Looking back on Georges Franju’s pioneering and poetic body horror film.

 The most interesting aspect of the film is the way it blurs genre.
-Although ostensibly a horror film (as admitted by the director in a quote included in the predictably thorough booklet), the film also features elements of film noir and the related but very different police procedural, not to mention melodrama.
-It’s perhaps this mix of elements – all of them genre films – that so bewildered critics at the time, who were almost unanimous in their dismissal of the film.
+Although ostensibly a horror film (as admitted by the director himself), the film also features elements of film noir and the related but very different police procedural, not to mention melodrama.
+It’s perhaps this mix of genre elements that so bewildered critics at the time, who were almost unanimous in their dismissal of the film.
 Perhaps the problem has been that the film has traditionally occupied a strange no man’s land within genre filmmaking, sitting somewhere between the arthouse and the grindhouse.
 At the time of the initial release, the film was seen as being very much a part of the latter by highbrow critics.
 Things were certainly not helped by a dubbed version in the US – on the bottom end of a double feature with The Manster, no less! – as The Horror Chamber of Dr Faustus.
 There is, needless to say, no Dr Faustus in the original version.
-The critical trashing of this film is another reminder that when modern day critics line up to dismiss a film like a herd of sheep, history might well prove them wrong.
+The critical trashing of this film is another reminder that when modern-day critics line up to dismiss a film like a herd of sheep, history might well prove them wrong.
 But equally, the film was often seen as too arty to be a horror film by the sort of fans who until relatively recently have been quick to dismiss anything that doesn’t fit into the bog-standard horror tradition as not being part of the genre.
 Today, of course, Eyes Without A Face might be seen as ‘intelligent’ or ‘elevated’ horror by the same sort of fans who have a strange self-loathing and shame at enjoying the genre on face value and so have to seek the approval of the critical mainstream for the genre works they will consider ‘important’.
 Or it might not, as the film does not flaunt its intelligence or wallow in self-indulgent pretension.

 In many ways, this might seem to be the archetypal mad doctor story, with Génessier so driven by what might have initially been an admirable mission that he can no longer see the human cost of his experiments.
 It’s clear to the viewer that these transplants will never work, that his methods are flawed and the science simply not there – yet he continues, driven by his own guilt (Christiane was disfigured in a car crash caused by his own reckless driving) more than any concern for the effects that continual hope met by failure are having on his daughter, who is clearly becoming more and more unstable.
 Forced to wear a mask that would render her blankly emotionless if it wasn’t for her eyes (Scob does a fine acting performance under these difficult conditions), the girl has long since lost hope with her father’s experiments.
 She has also lost her mind, made to live a secretive existence, unable to even let her fiancé Jacques (François Guérin) know she is alive.